LukaGroff/Threat-Hunt/The-BROKER.md

 ---

 ### FLAG 37 – Log Clearing Activity
-**Finding:** The attacker cleared critical Windows event logs to remove forensic evidence of their activity, indicating deliberate anti-forensics behavior prior to completing the operation.
+**Finding:** The attacker cleared critical Windows event logs to remove forensic evidence of their activity, indicating deliberate anti-forensics behavior prior to completing the operation. **The answer can be seen in flag 1**

 **Logs Cleared:**
 ```